UPPMAX/R-matlab-julia-HPC/docs/matlab/slurmMatlab.md

 !!! example "**Challenge 2.** Set MATLAB job settings."

     Fill in the job settings on one of:

     - **HPC2N:** `CLUSTER=kebnekaise`
     - **UPPMAX:** no CLUSTER, as said above - i.e. just ``c=parcluster;``
     - **LUNARC:** `CLUSTER=cosmos R2023b`
     - **NSC:** `CLUSTER=tetralith`
+    - **C3SE:** `c=parcluster('local');` NO OTHER JOB SETTINGS!
+Here you start an interactive session first, as shown above!
     - **PDC:** no `CLUSTER`, as said above - i.e. just ``c=parcluster;`` NO OTHER JOB SETTINGS!
 Here you instead start an interactive session first!

     Remember, the `project-id` is the compute allocation number given for your choice of cluster at the top of this webpage.

     Since we are just doing a short test, you can use 15 min instead of 1 hour.
 Also remember the `c.AdditionalProperties.ProcsPerNode=20` if you are on UPPMAX.
-Test that the settings were added by viewing `c.AdditionalProperties`.
+Test that the settings were added by viewing `c.AdditionalProperties` (not PDC or C3SE).

 ### Running a job from within the MATLAB terminal interface